PyData-Ghana/PyDataGhana/README.md

 # PydataGhana projects
 > This contains submodules of PyData Ghana projects.
+See [Current Projects](#current projects) to begin applying your data science skills with python on some Kaggle data science datasets.

 <!-- [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]